magicleap/developer-portal-docs/docs/guides/unreal/unreal-getting-started.md

 ### Get access to the Unreal Engine repository

-To get access to the Epic Games Unreal Engine GitHub repository, follow the instructions on this page on the Unreal Engine website: [[Accessing Unreal Engine source code on GitHub]](https://www.unrealengine.com/en-US/ue-on-github).
+To get access to the Epic Games Unreal Engine GitHub repository, follow the instructions on this page on the Unreal Engine website: [Accessing Unreal Engine source code on GitHub](https://www.unrealengine.com/en-US/ue-on-github).

 ### Install the Magic Leap Hub